{alt_text_cv}

 • Vitamins & Supplements

-Centella asiatica is an herbal medicine used in Ayurvedic and traditional Chinese medicine that is commonly used as a cognitive enhancer.
-Some clinical studies suggest modest benefits in a few cognitive functions, but a large meta-analysis failed to show significant improvements.
-Centella asiatica contains bioactive compounds that provided numerous benefits for brain health in laboratory studies, but these haven't been confirmed in humans.
-Centella asiatica is considered to be safe with mild side effects, although a few cases of liver toxicity have been reported.
+Centella asiatica is a perennial plant used in Ayurvedic and traditional medicine.
+It is thought to enhance cognitive functions and wound healing.
+Clinical studies have suggested modest benefits in a few cognitive functions with Centella asiatica; however, a meta-analysis of clinical trials failed to show cognitive benefits.
+Laboratory studies have shown that Centella asiatica reduced oxidative stress and neuronal death, but these have not been confirmed in humans.
+Centella asiatica is generally considered to be safe with mild side effects, but a few cases of liver toxicity have been reported.

 Evidence